U.S. flag

 Blender is a professional, free and open-source 3D computer graphics software toolset used for creating animated films, visual effects, art, 3D printed models, interactive 3D applications and video games.

-The Replicator 2 has one extruder, one color.
+The printer has one extruder, one color.
 We change the rolls of filament at the back to change colors.
 If you prefer a different color, we can change it, or if we don’t have the desired color, they can bring their own filament and we will put it on.
-The Replicator 2x has two extruders and can use 2 colors.

-No, a roll of filament runs about $48 and you can produce 9-10 prints, depending on the size of the jobs.
-This service is free to NIH staff.
+There is no fee to print at the library if you work at NIH.
+However, you will need to provide your own filament (plastic).
+A roll of filament runs about $50 and you can produce 9-10 prints, depending on the size of the jobs.

 NetFabb Basic